 Italy is one of the most beautiful countries in the world and rightly so.
-There are many cities that are on the "must see" list when visiting Italy, but one location on the top of that list is Venice.
+There are many cities that are on the "must-see" list when visiting Italy, but one location on the top of that list is Venice.
 If you're in a time crunch, I recommend spending one night in this beautiful city.
 Here is a look at my Venice in 1 Day itinerary.

-Every bar has its own menu ranging from assorted crostinis, meatballs (oh the meatballs!), fried delicious goodness and more.
+Every bar has its own menu ranging from assorted crostinis, meatballs (oh the meatballs!), fried snacks and more.
 Wines can go for as low as 3 euros a glass, and we're talking about full glasses people.
 Some of the places I visited included Ai Promessi Sposi (amazing meatballs), El Sbarlefo and Al Squero (great crostini options, see below).
 Just remember your way back to the hotel because there are no cabs!
-Although my time in Venice was a short-lived one, I am so glad I had the opportunity to visit this beautiful city.

 Up next, Milan in 1 Day.